Student Progress & Growth Monitoring

 - Focus on results – making data-driven decisions to improve student achievement.

-Using the PLC model, academic goals at the district and building levels have been put in place, starting with the first goal of the Westonka Public Schools 2014-2019 Strategic Plan: Personalize learning to improve student achievement across all levels, E-12.
+Using the PLC model, academic goals at the district and building levels are addressed by staff through their PLC meetings each week.
 The PLC model provides the structure and a framework for staff to make improvements with programming, instruction and curriculum to provide high levels of learning for all students.

 Academic Standards & Assessments